yitzchak/metys/README.md

 ### Metys Format

 Documents in Metys format can contain text, code or group chunks.
-Like MarkDown the entire document is assumed to be in text mode, so only code and group chunks have delimiters.
+Like Markdown the entire document is assumed to be in text mode, so only code and group chunks have delimiters.
 Both code and group chunks are started by `<|` and terminated by `|>`.
 After the opening delimiter key/value options may be specified until a